loning/the-phys/docs/psi-constants/part-01-structural-collapse-limits/chapter-001-collapse-limit-constants.md

 where $w_6, w_7$ are the total weights for rank-6 and rank-7 paths respectively, and $r = w_6/w_7$ is the weight ratio.

+**Origin of 47**: The factor 47 in the visibility formula emerges from channel counting in the binary structure:
+$$
+47 = F_9 + F_8 - F_6 = 34 + 21 - 8
+$$
+This represents the effective information channels after accounting for constraints between layers.

 *Proof*:
 The observer tensor O selects paths with $s(\gamma) \in \{6,7\}$.
 For rank-6 paths, $\zeta(\gamma) = \varphi^{-6}$; for rank-7 paths, $\zeta(\gamma) = \varphi^{-7}$.
 The weighted average is: